lisa-lumos/Apache-Spark/01-big-data-and-data-lake.md

 2. Cloud Lake house.
 The Databricks Spark platform is the driving force.

 ## Data lake
+Store data in HDFS, process the data using Spark, store processed data in the Data Lake, used for BI and reporting.
+However, it is missing these key features: transaction/consistency, and reporting performance.

+To address these problems, the processed data processed by Spark is stored in a Data Warehouse (relational).
+The BI is connected to the DW.
+Note that Machine Learning and AI still work on the Data Lake.
+This is the current data architecture for many organizations (data lake married data warehouse).

+With the development of Cloud technologies, the Data Lake also matured, as a platform, with 4 key capabilities:
+1. Data collection and ingestion
+2. Data storage and management.
+Could be an on-prem HDFS, or Amazon S3, Azure Blob, Azure Data Lake Storage, Google Cloud Storage.
+3. Data processing and transformation.
+Using Apache Spark.
+Including initial data quality check, data transformation, extracting business insights, applying ML model, etc.
+4. Data access and retrieval.
+Contains DW for reporting, etc.

+The notion of the data lake recommends that you bring data into the lake in a raw format.
+It means you preserve an unmodified, immutable copy of the data.
+The ingestion tool just bring data from source systems to the data lake.

 ## Apache Spark and Databricks Cloud